 Interviewer: If you are cited at the scene of an accident, does that ruin your ability to receive money for your injuries?

 Guy DiMartino Law: Crash reports and being cited at the scene of the accident may not really mean anything in a car accident claim.
 Some police officers are lazy and they don't really investigate the claim.
 You can't use a citation or a traffic ticket if the officer decides to give a traffic ticket in a civil case.
 So, we look at that when we initially evaluate a case but that is not determinative.
-I can tell you that I've had 50 to 75 cases in my career where my client received the ticket or was determined to be at fault on the police report, and we've gotten them great compensation because we dug into the facts behind the actual accident and learned that the crash report was inaccurate.
+I can tell you that I've had 50 to 75 cases in my career where my client received the ticket or was determined to be at fault on the police report, and we've gotten them great compensation because we dug into the facts behind the actual accident and learned that the crash reports were inaccurate.

 The Injuries and Causation Determine the Overall Value of a Personal Injury Case

 So, now, the second part of the stool has to do with the injuries.
 What's the nature and extent of the person's injuries?
 It's a personal injury claim and that's why I think that I bring something to the table that a lot of other lawyers don't because these cases are all about the injuries and the long term consequences related to the injuries.
 So, the amount of medical care, the types of treatment and how much treatment the injured person is going to need in the future determines the value of an Indiana personal injury case.

 The third leg of the stool is something called causation.
 It's the bridge between the negligence or the facts of the accident and the injuries or damages, you see, the accident itself has to be the cause of your injuries.
 In some states and in some areas of the country and with some insurance companies, that becomes the biggest battle ground in the case, whether it was a preexisting condition, whether it was an accident that you had 3 or 5 years ago or whether it was what transpired on the day of this accident that caused the actual injuries.